 Overall, the NBC Sports App works like a charm on iOS devices.
 The streams are crisp, while the audio is just as good as what you’d hear on television.
 If you’re a fan of the Premier League and you live in the United States, this is a must-have app that allows you to watch matches for free (as long as your TV provider has agreed a deal with NBC to provide access).

 The strangers I ran into in the crowded soccer pub were equally impressed by the app.

 Hopefully this will incentivize beIN SPORT to improve the availability and quality of their beIN SPORT Play app.

-Here’s a brief video demo of the NBC Sports Live Extra app in action in my local watering hole:
+Here’s a brief video demo of the NBC Sports Live App in action in my local watering hole:

 If you’ve used the app, please share your feedback in the comments section below.

 Editor’s note: The app review is for iOS devices only.
-We’re aware of the issues that Android users have experienced when trying to watch Premier League matches via NBC Sports Live Extra for Android devices.
+We’re aware of the issues that Android users have experienced when trying to watch Premier League matches via NBC Sports App for Android devices.